Ankush1099/Movie_Rating_Analysis/README.md

 1. Push Datasets to S3 Bucket
 Upload the datasets to the S3 bucket as a data source.
 Place the datasets in the dataset folder within the S3 bucket.

--command: aws s3 cp /path/to/your/dataset s3://your-bucket-name/dataset/
+- command: aws s3 cp /path/to/your/dataset s3://your-bucket-name/dataset/

 2. Create movie_lens_analysis.py
 -Create the movie_lens_analysis.py file for reading the dataset, applying transformations according to business rules.